Ivan-267/godot_rl_agents_plugin/README.md

 # SF Onnx inference
-Quick experimental branch for a quick patch to make SF exported onnx inference work (it will make SB3/CleanRL inference not work).
+Quick experimental branch for a quick patch to make SF exported onnx inference work (it will make SB3/CleanRL/Rllib onnx export using the example scripts not work due to different inputs/outputs).

 # Godot RL Agents